santisbon/reference/src/rpi.md

 2. Insert the SD card in your Pi and turn it on.
+3. Optional

-    If you're reinstalling the OS you might need to remove keys belonging to the hostname from your `known_hosts` file.
+    If you're **reinstalling** the OS you might need to remove old key fingerprints belonging to that hostname from your `known_hosts` file.
+Example:
     ```zsh title="on your laptop"
     ssh-keygen  -f ~/.ssh/known_hosts -R raspberrypi4.local
     ```

+4. Optional

-    If you didn't do so during setup, you can still generate and add an ssh key at any time.
+    If you **didn't do so during setup**, you can still generate and add an ssh key at any time.
 Example:
     ```zsh title="on your laptop"
     ssh-keygen
     ssh-copy-id -i ~/.ssh/id_rsa pi@raspberrypi4.local